IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * In the "XL Flags" field:
   * MUST set the `CANXL_XLF` bit.
   * MUST set the `CANFD_SEC` bit as appropriate for the frame and clear all other bits.
-* May strip trailing padding bytes to save disk space if all above statements are satisfied.
+* May strip trailing padding octets to save disk space if all above statements are satisfied.

 The payload is the data field of the CAN XL packet.